DorianOliveira/JsonRender-JS/index - Cópia.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

-# JSON RENDER JS
+# Header 1

-This is a simple JS Plugin to render JSON Content, using just HTML + Javascript.
+This is a normal paragraph following a header.
+GitHub is a code hosting platform for version control and collaboration.
+It lets you and others work together on projects from anywhere.

 ## Header 2